arichtman/nix/README.md

 ### Universal Blue

 some _very_ wip notes about the desktop.
-Expect substantial revision when I either Nix it or nix it.

 - Installer with nVidia drivers worked ok in simplified mode
 - Despite the claims of signing automation for secure boot it still needs to be disabled, 'less you like 800x600.